ibm-cloud-docs/vpc/block_storage_is_profiles.md

 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
 You can customize the IOPS by specifying the total IOPS for the volume within the range for its volume size.
 You can provision volumes with 100 IOPS to 20,000 IOPS.

-The following table shows the available IOPS ranges based on volume size.
+Table 2 shows the available IOPS ranges based on volume size.

 | Volume size (GB) | IOPS range |
 |-------------|--------------|